Sibylle-R/it-support-homelab/README.md

 The client setup took a bit longer due to TPM requirements in Hyper-V and also since Windows 11 wants you to connect isntantly to the internet
 I had to use a small workaround.
 OOBE\BYPASSNRO

+### Client domain join

+A Windows 11 client (CLIENT01) was configured with the domain controller as DNS server and successfully joined to the lab.local domain.

 ## What I learned